emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 ..

+    "Programmers want to tackle high-risk stories first, and customers want to tackle high-value stories first.
+    There are plenty of times when these conflicting priorities have to be resolved."
+    ("Planning Extreme Programming" [#fnpxp]_ by Kent Beck, Martin Fowler)

+..

     It's been tricky, designing a process where following short-term self-interest also serves long-term team interest.
 You can expound all you want on how some practice or other is in everybody's best interest long-term, but when the pressure mounts, if